Starignus/PythonPractise/Week1/Python/Python_week1.md

 >>> list[2] = 1000     # Valid syntax with list
 ```

-Python's __dictionaries__ are kind of hash table type.
+Python's __dictionaries__ are hash table type.
 They work like associative arrays and consist of key-value pairs.
-A dictionary key can be almost any Python type, but are usually numbers or strings.
+A dictionary key can be almost any Python type but are usually numbers or strings.
 Values, on the other hand, can be any arbitrary Python object.
-Dictionaries are enclosed by curly braces ({}) and values can be assigned and accessed using square braces ([]).
+Dictionaries are enclosed by curly braces ({}), and values can be assigned and accessed using square braces ([]).

 ``` python
 >>> dict = {}